9x9go/reviews/README.md

 | 100-b-c  |    0 - g; g > f               | 5D                 |Crazy Stone                             |B     | 2023 |   yes     |
 | 100-b-c-d|    0 - h; h > g               | 30K                |J. K. Pon                               |W     | 2023 |   yes     |

-__Results__ Game Quality
+__An Issue on Game Report and a Solution__
-Tranditional game results are reported as win or lost by time, by resignation or by certain points, which do not show the game quality.
-Game quality andlysis must be performed by superhuman player that are much stronger than the players whose game is being analyized.
-Below is a more informative way to game results report.
+Game results are normally reported as win or lost by time, by resignation or by certain points, which are not the playing quality.
+Game quality analysis must be performed by a superhuman player that is much stronger than the players whose game is being analyized.
+Below is an example of game results report that are more informative, based on the actual game data and analysis.

 |Parameters          |        Black |       White|
 |:-------------------|-------------:|------------|